openconfig/gnsi/authz/README.md

-Because the policy uploaded during the `gNSI.authz.Rotate()` call becomes active immediately, the `gNSI.authz.Probe()` can be used to check if the uploaded policy provides the expected response without attempting performing the (potentially destructive) RPC in question while the `gNSI.authz.Rotate()` is still active (the stream is opened and the `Finalize` message has not been sent yet.
+Because the policy uploaded during the `gNSI.authz.Rotate()` call becomes active immediately, the `gNSI.authz.Probe()` can be used to check if the uploaded policy provides the expected response, without attempting the (potentially destructive) RPC in question, while the `gNSI.authz.Rotate()` is still active (the stream is still open and the `Finalize` message has not been sent yet).

 For example, to check if `alice` can perform the `gNSI.ssh.MutateAccountCredentials()` RPC the `gNSI.authz.Probe()` should be